jfelding/imed/README.md

 ### _n_-Dimensional Problems
 The standardizing transform is a convolution-based method.
 It can therefore is sensible to perform it along any axes of correlation, and this is implemented by `imed.transform`.

-In some problems, e.g. spatio-temporal ones, it is often advisable to use _different_ values of the Gaussian 'blurring parameter' `sigma` along some axes (time vs. spatial axes).
+In some problems, e.g. spatio-temporal ones, it is often advisable to use _different_ valStandardizingues of the Gaussian 'blurring parameter' `sigma` along some axes (time vs. spatial axes).
 For n-dimensional volumes for which the same value e.g. `sigma = 1` must not be used, an array-like `sigma` can be passed with axis-per-axis values.  `sigma = [0., 1., 1.]` may be proper for a 3D data volume (T, M, N) of T images. `sigma = [0.5., 1., 1.]` may be used for 'blurring' along the temporal axis, too.

 ## Tunable Parameters